adanttmm/Job-landing-use-case/Answers.md

   - Posterior to May'17 it drops again to levels from early 2016.
 ![seasonal decomposition complete](https://github.com/adanttmm/DiDi_case/blob/main/seasonal_decomposition1.png)

-There's also atypical values on Dec'16 which may correspond to christmas and new year's eve; depending on the forecasting method, this are treated (Autoregressive) or not (Exponential Smoothing).
+There's also atypical values on Dec'16 which may correspond to christmas and new year's eve; depending on the forecasting method, these are treated (Autoregressive) or not (Exponential Smoothing).
 First I separate train and test datasets to measure model accuracy, and after selection retrain with the whole dataset for forecasting.

-  4. The final autoregressive model has a mean absolute percenatage error (MAPE) of 1.6%.
+  4. The final autoregressive model has a mean absolute percentage error (MAPE) of 1.6%.
 It has a good performance, but the forecast turns out nonsensical so I move on to other method:
 ![Autoregressive model](https://github.com/adanttmm/DiDi_case/blob/main/ARIMA%20forecast.png)